 “This sounds like fun!
 I will absolutely go!”

 You have just arrived on your friend’s family farm out in rural Japan, and you’re starting to notice the charm of the countryside.
-Things move much slower here, and everywhere you look is sprawling rice paddies, abundant with long yellow stalks of rice.
+Things move much slower here, and everywhere you look are sprawling rice paddies, abundant with long yellow stalks of rice.

 手袋をはめる (Tebukuro o hameru)